GincoAutomation/server/architecture.md

 ## logic
-This defines the logic on what should happen when something happens It is a javascript file with a function that takes 1 argument: the event that just happened, it can return one or more actions that needs to be fired
+This defines the logic on what should happen when something happens It is a javascript file with a function that takes 1 argument: the event that just happened, it can return one or more actions that needs to be fired (array)
 The function can access and use the entire state to depend the action on.